 In collaboration with members of the CONSORT group, we have extended the current CONSORT statement to develop an international, evidence- and consensus-based guidance for reporting outcomes in published trial reports, called CONSORT-Outcomes.
 The CONSORT-Outcomes reporting extension provides recommendations for outcome-specific information that should be addressed and included in published clinical trial reports.
 Use and implementation of CONSORT-Outcomes by trial authors, peer reviewers, journals, and other end users promises to help enhance trial utility, reproducibility, and minimize the risk of selective reporting.

 The evidence synthesis, Delphi study, and international consensus meeting have been completed.
-The checklists have been finalized (available on request).
-The CONSORT-Outcomes Statement and Explanation and Elaboration document will be published in Q3 2020.
+The checklists have been finalized and are available here.
+The CONSORT-Outcomes Statement and Explanation and Elaboration document has been published and is now available:

-Details about the protocol can be found here: https://rdcu.be/bpQF0
+Details about the protocol can be found here.

 Updated May 2023

 Logo designed by Matthew Prebeg